YT-USV-Platform/usv_LOS_path_tracking/README.md

 - "CubicPathGenerator.py" is written by benefit form Fossen's *"Handbook of Marine Craft Hydrodynamics and Motion"* book chapter 10 *Guidance Systems*.

 - In "CubicCurve.py", code of Atsuski is modifed, for getting curve coefficient values matrix.

+- R_Calculation.py calculates instant radius of path that a vehicle move across on